IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 [here](../../../language-plutus-core/docs/Constant-application.md).

-The question considered here is how the evaluators should interact with the CAM.
+The question considered here is how the evaluators should interact with the CAM, especially when we're dealing with unsaturated builtins.
 The basic problem is how to tell if an application has the required number of arguments.
 In the original version of the CEK machine, this was handled entirely by the CAM.

 ### CEK strategy